Lost time is defined as authorized time lost from scheduled work for:

 On the Job Injury (OJI) Eligible and Non-Eligible Employees

-- full time permanent employees of the university
+- permanent employees of the university

 If an employee is On the Job Injury eligible (OJI) and the waiting period has been met, the employee will receive 100 percent of their pay from their department for 90 occurrences.
 An occurrence is counted based on time lost from work.
 If an employee loses one hour for a medical appointment on a working day, the day is counted as a full occurrence.
 If 90 occurrences are reached, your handling adjuster will be in contact with you regarding the make whole process.

-- part-time employees (This may include 9 month faculty)
+- part-time employees (this may include 9 month faculty)

 - student workers